andreabellavia/RCSplines/README.md

 ## B. Software

-Please consider citing the following manuscript if you use these macros or functions in your research: "Discacciati A, Palazzolo MG, Park JG, Melloni GE, Murphy SA, Bellavia A. Estimating and presenting non-linear associations with restricted cubic splines.
+Please consider citing the following manuscript if you use these macros or functions in your research: "*Discacciati A, Palazzolo MG, Park JG, Melloni GE, Murphy SA, Bellavia A. Estimating and presenting non-linear associations with restricted cubic splines.
 International journal of epidemiology.
-2025 Aug;54(4)."
+2025 Aug;54(4).*"

 ### 1. RCS to model a continuous variable in logistic and Cox regression